-All residents of the shelter are not included in one AG, simply because they may eat their meals together.
+Not all residents of the shelter are included in one AG, simply because they may eat their meals together.

-2. Authorized Representatives and Cardholders
+2. Authorized Representatives And Cardholders

 Homeless AG's have the right to choose an Authorized Representative or cardholder.
 However, the homeless meal provider may not be the Authorized Representative or cardholder, even if the client lives where he receives his meals.